 Why do you see yourself as being Modern, Vintage, Classic, or Eclectic?

+Many years back I started as a classic wedding photographer.
+But, weddings today are much more personal and even more intimate.
+Brides are sophisticated and fashionable and grooms are cool and just as involved in the wedding process as brides are.
+I am in love with telling love stories, capturing images that reflect playfulness, romance and emotion.
+I love to tell stories that are fresh, free and natural.
+I encourage my couples to just engaged with each other, have some fun and show me the way they love.
+Those kinds of images tell a greater story that is unique and meaningful.
 I love to incorporate all of that with fresh and modern portraiture driven by light and an almost abstract feeling that tells a narrative.
 I am always looking to create a few art pieces my couples would love to hang proudly in their home.
 My film background always calls me back.
 I love the feeling film ads to images; it really completes my vision for story telling.
 So, vintage is always modern to me, I love to shoot film and will even some Polaroid at every wedding I photograph.

 What is your favorite wedding detail you've ever seen or created?